Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 ***

-# Purpose of The Fellowship Companion (TFC)
-`adapt to project`

-We are 5 hobbits on our great journey from the Shire to Mordor.
-Along the way, we need a system to support our planning, decisions, communication, and survival.
-The Fellowship Companion is a evolving digital tool we build together.
-It is not perfect, it is not finished - it evolves as we travel.
+We are The Goldberries — 5 hobbits on our great journey from the Shire to Mordor.
+Along the way, we need a system to support our planning, decisions, coordination, and survival.
+The Fellowship Companion is an evolving digital tool we build together.
+It is not perfect, it is not finished — it grows as we travel.

-**Who we are:** The Fellowship - a group of 5 hobbits (students) working together.
+**Who we are:** The Goldberries — a group of 5 hobbits (students) working together.
-**What we build:** A companion system that helps manage our journey, resources, and tasks.
+**What we build:** A companion system that helps the Fellowship manage situational awareness, resources, route decisions, and group cohesion across the journey to Mordor.
-**Why we build it:** So our journey succeeds and we understand the mindset, logic, design, and practice of developers.
+**Why we build it:** So our journey succeeds and we develop the mindset, logic, design, and practice of developers along the way.****
 ***

 # Rules of our Journey